gatsbyjs/gatsby-functions-beta/README.md

    Make your own clone of this repo to add examples of functions that you've built.

 2. **Add Your Functions**
-   Add your functions examples as a new Gastby site starter in the `/examples/` directory and then make a Pull Request on this repo.
+   Add your functions examples as a new Gatsby site example in the `/examples/` directory and then make a Pull Request on this repo.